ongr-io/docs.ongr.io/source/handbook/how-to/images.rst

 Step 3.
 Writing uploader class.
 -------------------------------

-There is simple example just for uploading.
+This is a simple uploader class included as an example.

 .. code-block:: php